dimitras/collos/task_list.md

 * Export/Import CSV documentation
 * Possible integration with Roo gem for import
     * likely this will be in `lib/import_worksheet.rb` or something similar
+* change user reg for default active.
+Have forms for deactivating users.

 ## barcodes